DPGuide/AI-Generator/README.md

 i use +47GB sd15 Model !

+He only creates one file,
+no snippet work!
+Because of too many snippets,
+completely different images often result, which can be funny, but is useless!

 no i will not share the c++ code , its use my owen technic which is NEXTGEN one and only on the PLANET !
 Like the Archiver , the Recorder and , and , and .....